DART-Lab-LLUI/python-gaitalytics/README.rst

     pip install gaitalytics
 ..

+..

 .. warning::
-        | Manual installation of the *pyomeca* package is required. when using the pip installation method.
+        | Manual installation of the `pyomeca <https://pyomeca.github.io/>`_ package is required. when using the pip installation method.

 Configuration
 ^^^^^^^^^^^^^